Maryland's among a handful of states that allow rapists parental rights. That's about to change

 "It's been such a long, hard-fought battle," Dumais told the Baltimore Sun.
 "It's time to just do it. ...
 Let's get it on the books."

+"It's going to be an amazing thing to see that our clients get through these cases, and we'll be able to do something to help," said Lisa Jordon, director of the Maryland Coalition Against Sexual Assault.

 Until the bill's passage, Maryland was one of only a handful of states that still allow rapists to have parental rights.
 The others are New Mexico, Wyoming, North Dakota, Minnesota, Mississippi and Alabama.
+Mississippi currently has a bill being considered that if passed would make it possible to take away those rights.